Stagnentwater/java-projects/README.md

 # java-projects
-projects i made while learning java
+code i wrote while learning java has some of the algorithms and also questions that i solved also some of them are part of a function